top of page

 Porn is used as a way to groom children for further sexual abuse.
 Intentionally showing a child porn is actually considered a form of child sexual abuse.

-Porn use easily leads the user to Child Sexual Abuse Material (CSAM, formerly called child pornography, without any clear boundary or warning, and with severe and lifelong legal consequences.
+Porn use can lead the user to Child Sexual Abuse Material (CSAM, formerly called child pornography, without any clear boundary or warning, and with severe and lifelong legal consequences.

 Additional Resources